realdah/simple-json-replay-server/README.md

 ## It is not a Restful Json Server
 Have you spent a lot of time trying to find a **simple straight-forward file based json replay server** which will just matching url and query parameters and return response you expect?

-You probably will be disappointed, because not all but at least majority of them are fancy shinning restful style severs which either return dynamic json in memory or manipulate  some text db files.
+You probably will be disappointed, because not all but at least majority of them are fancy shinning restful style severs which either return dynamic json in memory or manipulate some text based db files.
 And obviously, they will all require you to send standard restful style requests and then response with some dynamic results which you might have to think hard to set it up.

-Isn't it overkill? if we just need a mock server to help us during development locally and once deployed, it will never bother again.
+Isn't it overkill? if we just need a mock server for development and unit testing.
+Or, if you have legacy backend API design, which are not strictly following restful specifications.

 ## Simple Features

- * **Simple command** to launch it in any avaialbe port with zero configuration.
+ * **Simple command** to launch it with optional port and folder configuration.
  * **Easy to maintain data** Put a url and a response json in your replay data folder and you should get it right away.
  * **Advanced features** to allow you set more matching rules including request parameter, method, header, cookie etc.
  * **Straight-foward rules** to return best match results.